phoebella/Watopoly/README.md

 # Watopoly
-Watopoly is a monopoly game implemented in C++ and in Linux environment for further detail, please read instruction.pdf and Watopoly uml.pdf
+Watopoly is a monopoly game implemented in C++ and in Linux environment for further detail, please read README.pdf and Watopoly uml.pdf